FAQs

 South of the property shares our zoning of medium density residential.

-North of the 4 ac parcel is a steep drop to wetlands along the Puyallup River and not developable.
+North of the 4 ac parcel is a steep drop to wetlands along the Puyallup River.
 North of the 6.75 ac parcel is part of the warehouse project to the West.

 The ~162 acres to the West is zoned for ’employment center’ and current plans are for 7 large warehouses.
-This warehouse development is in the planning phase and has been the subject of much discussion over the last 10 years.
-The City of Puyallup is leading an Environmental Impact Statement.
-The comment period for the first draft ended on Mar 15, 2024.
+This warehouse development is in the planning phase and has been the subject of much discussion over the last 11 years.
+The City of Puyallup is serving as the lead agency in creating an Environmental Impact Statement (EIS) for the warehouse project.
+The comment period for the draft EIS ended on Mar 15, 2024.
 The final EIS is anticipated to be published in 2025.
 Much more information is available on the City of Puyallup’s website at: https://knutsonfarmseis.org

 Any regional issues?